Celerway/metamorphosis/README.md

 Perhaps this could be done as simply as setting MQTT_TOPIC to several strings separated by , og ; or similar.
 We don't need this ourselves, but PRs are welcome.
 Should be too hard. #goodfirsttask

-### Todo: Performance

-I've not given this much thought.
-We might want to write in batches, utilize a worker pool or add a few other tricks to achieve reasonable performance.